 Technology changes fast.
 For younger people who grew up with smartphones and laptops, keeping up often feels automatic.
 But for many older people it is a completely different story.
 Menus move, passwords expire, updates arrive without warning and suddenly the device that worked fine last week feels like a stranger.

 If you have an older parent, grandparent or neighbour who struggles with technology, you are not alone.
-These are the five problems we see most often through our free support service in Ayrshire, along with honest advice on what actually helps.
+These are the five problems I see most often through Ayrshire support work, along with honest advice on what actually helps.

 1. Forgotten passwords and locked accounts